omotoyosi-odele/aig230-lab04-omotoyosi/README.md

 Using the 20 Newsgroups dataset, I did a comparison of Word2Vec and FastText using the target word "space" to determine the differences between the top 10 neighbors and their prediction scores given windos of 2 and 10.
 I also varied the vector size from 50 to 100 to 200.

+In addition, I used CBOW and Skip-gram for another set of comparisons using the same corpus.
+I also used bigrams using gensim.models.Phrases to determine the difference before and after training